-In addition to this, our termly curriculum newsletters will include examples of open ended tasks that parents can do with their children linked to their overarching topic.
+In addition to this, our termly curriculum newsletters will include examples of open-ended tasks that parents can do with their children linked to their overarching topic.

-Homework will always be done in homework books.
+Homework will always be recorded on the homework log sheet in the child's homework book.